 The video below shows several kettlebell exercises that smoothly transition from one to the next.
 Check it out and keep reading as we’ll break down each exercise.

-As you can see, it’s a fast-paced workout that targets many different muscles groups.
+As you can see, it’s a fast-paced workout that targets many different muscle groups.
 The man demonstrating this kettlebell flow is Eric Leija.
 He’s a senior kettlebell coach for Onnit and focuses on helping individuals with strength and conditioning.
 One look at his website and it is clear how passionate he is with kettlebell training.

 The kettlebell exercises you see are not overly complex.
 They’re pretty standard actually.
 Let’s take a look.

-Exercises listed in order
+Exercises Listed in Order

 - Two kettlebell row exercises to